Viltaria/template/essays/final-project-idea.md

 Our users will have a place to create new postings and advertise their free items.
 Other users will be able to access a feed that shows all new postings, filtered based on what they need.

 All you have to do is notify the poster that you are interested, arrange a pick-up time and location, and that's it!
 Enjoy your new microwave!
+Now you can turn your frozen pizza into a heated frozen pizza.